sd2beatles/Big-Data-with-Scala-and-Spark/Scala&Spark/Section1.BroadCastVariable(Example).md

-## 3.Useful Tips
+## 3.Code Explantions and Tips

 1) UDF and BroadCast

 Right after couting the number of frequencies for each movieID,now we need a way to  actually transform those movie ids into movie names within our Dataset.
 This could be all done at the output state;We could possibly iterate the resulting Dataset that we got back and look up those movie names back on the driver script locally when are actually printing the results.

 However, we wish to illustrate the use of UDFs and broadCast here we want to distribute within the cluster itself.
 So for every excutor, they are responbsible for some subset of the data.
-They will individually be looking ta the movie titles for movie ids they are resoponsible for.
+They will individually be looking at the movie titles for movie ids they are resoponsible for.

 First, we need to set up a Dataset to create a new column using this function to generate that column's data.We are basically defning an inline function here.